Doxuno

 Type: General Partnership · State: Washington · Effective: April 1, 2026

-This General Partnership Agreement ("Agreement") is entered into as of April 1, 2026 by and between David Chen and Sara Williams (collectively, the "Partners"), who agree to form a general partnership under the Revised Uniform Partnership Act (RUPA) as enacted in the State of Washington (or, in jurisdictions that have not adopted RUPA, the Uniform Partnership Act (UPA) as enacted therein), for the purpose of conducting the business described herein.
+This General Partnership Agreement (this "Agreement") is entered into as of April 1, 2026 by and between David Chen (tel.
+(206) 555-0142 · email dchen@email.com) and Sara Williams (tel.
+(425) 555-0198 · email swilliams@email.com) (collectively, the "Partners"), holding ownership interests of 55% and 45% respectively, who agree to form a general partnership under Washington Revised Uniform Partnership Act, RCW ch.
+25.05, for the purpose of conducting the business described herein.

 1.

-The Partners hereby form a General Partnership under the laws of Washington, pursuant to RUPA § 202 (or the corresponding section of the state's partnership statute), to be known as "ChenWilliams Digital Consulting," effective April 1, 2026.
+The Partners hereby form a general partnership under Washington Revised Uniform Partnership Act, RCW ch.
+25.05, to be known as "ChenWilliams Digital Consulting," effective April 1, 2026.
 The Partnership shall engage in: Providing digital marketing, SEO, and brand strategy consulting services to small and mid-size businesses.
 The Partnership shall have its principal place of business at 200 Pike Street, Suite 400, Seattle, WA 98101.
-The Partners acknowledge that, under RUPA § 201, a partnership is an entity distinct from its partners for most purposes (rejecting the strict aggregate theory), while for federal income tax purposes the Partnership is subject to the aggregate/conduit rules of I.R.C. § 761 and Subchapter K.
+The Partners acknowledge that, under the revised act, the Partnership is an entity distinct from its partners (RUPA §201), while for federal income tax purposes it remains subject to the aggregate/conduit rules of I.R.C. §761 and Subchapter K.

 2.